noir-lang/noir-bignum/README.md

 ## `BigNum` / `RuntimeBigNum` methods

 The methods that are available on the types `BigNum` and `RuntimeBigNum` are almost the same.
-Thsi section discusses the methods and talks about "bignum" to indicate both types.
+This section discusses these methods and uses "bignum" to indicate both types.

 The library offers all standard modular arithmetic operations, constrained and unconstrained. **Important:** When evaluating more than 1 arithmetic operations, it is recommended to perform unconstrained arithmetic operations and then constrain using `evaluate_quadratic_expression`.